 After Z-Day hit things changed.
+The Hunger.
 Life got harder, but it became more precious.
 Things that used to matter like wealth, status, and race ceased to be of importance.
 Money didn’t buy your more time on this here green earth.
 Status didn’t stop scavengers from poaching your food.
 Ad Zombies didn’t care what color you were as long as you were more alive then they were.
 They would eat you as soon as look at you.
 These days if a White guy, a Black girl, and Hispanic guy walked into a bar with a gun.
 It was no longer the start of a joke.
 It was the beginning of a story.

 My arm lifts to wipe the sweat of the back of my forehead.
 Being stuck in the Chihuahuan Desert in the summer out side of El Paso was not the place to be.
 I look to the corner of the dingy shack I found myself in to look over at Jake slumped down into the corner.
 His once golden brown hair half matted to his head from blood.
 I just wanted him to open his eyes, so I could see those baby blues.
 If I could look into his eyes I knew he would be okay.
 I frown, and my grip nervously tightens on the shotgun I’m holding on it.
 It had belonged to Jake’s father.
 He told me to hold onto it.
 It had never failed to protect the one’s he loved.
 I turn to look out of a chunk of the wall I had torn out to see where the zombies.
 I could hear them moaning.
 That ever-lasting hunger making their cries just pitiful moans that only spoke of their need to be sated.